Technology Troubleshooting and FAQs

 To help make all Zoom experiences enjoyable and glitch-free, please follow these guidelines:

 - Though we are gathering via Zoom, we want our time together to have our usual warmth and decorum.
-If you need to tend to children, pets, or other needs, please turn off your audio and video; turn them back on when your background is quiet.
 We welcome your attendance and look forward to seeing you!

 - Please download the Zoom app ahead of time and familiarize yourself with the controls.